soulatcrossroad/dawnscribbler.github.io/_posts/2019-02-05-dead-end-is-not-the-end.md

 save his daughter, and certainly, it takes a lot of strength of character to fall at the feet of Jesus as this man was in a powerful position – a ruler of the synagogue.
-But it seems he was to be tested even further, he came for a healing and before that can happen, death comes along: *"Your daughter is dead.
+But it seems he was to be tested even further, he came for a healing and before that could happen, death came along: *"Your daughter is dead.
 Why trouble the Teacher any further?"
 (Mark 5:35)* This is a major shift in plan!
 Who knows how long it took him to work up his faith to the point that he can believe enough to ask Jesus for a cure, and now what is he to do?
 Clearly,